mpmenne/launchcode-java-class/pset7/README.md

 1)  Watch this [video on transitioning from Spring XML configuration to Spring annotations](http://tv.launchcode.us/#/videos/java_spring_annotations?lesson=Java) then watch [this video about the magic behind annotations](http://tv.launchcode.us/#/videos/java_annotations?lesson=Java)

+### Transitioning to Hibernate (vs. JDBC)
+2)  We're going to use the Hibernate ORM instead of JDBC (Hibernate uses annotations as well).
-2)  Watch this [video on using Hibernate framework with annotations as opposed to JDBC](http://tv.launchcode.us/#/videos/java_hibernate?lesson=Java).
+3)  Watch this [video on using Hibernate framework with annotations as opposed to JDBC](http://tv.launchcode.us/#/videos/java_hibernate?lesson=Java).
 Then watch this [video on Hibernate primary keys](http://tv.launchcode.us/#/videos/java_hibernate_primary_key?lesson=Java).
 This [video on Log4j](http://tv.launchcode.us/#/videos/java_log4j?lesson=Java) might help diagnose any Hibernate issues that come up.
 Hibernate has pretty specific versions of its libraries.
 Watch [video on NoSuchMethodErrors](http://tv.launchcode.us/#/videos/java_nosuchmethod?lesson=Java) just in case you get in a pinch.
+4)  You may want to use Hibernate criteria queries instead of SQL.
+Here are the [docs on criteria queries](https://docs.jboss.org/hibernate/orm/3.3/reference/en-US/html/querycriteria.html)

 ### Understand a bit about Java Object Collections